Gear up for the silly season

 Some love it, I do not, but I am a master at telling whichever oldie made it that it was the most delicious pud I’ve ever had.
 Even when they light it on fire, my enthusiasm fills the room.
 I just end up with ice cream and custard, happy days.

 Although the days can be long and hot the night can get chilly and there’s no better way to end the night than playing guitars around the fire.
 Getting through the red, havin’ a dart with cousin Aaron and Mum saying ‘Fergus!!!!!’
 But then trying to play it all cool ‘oh, I know you smoke sometimes, I know I know’.

 8. Don’t let Uncle Tony play the guitar

 My Uncle did not get the musical genes.
 He did, however, get the family heirloom 1942 Gibson acoustic that clearly should have been given to me by now, but no, he has it, and he always brings it to Christmas and tries to play along.
 Bless him though; one Chrissy, he practised hard and sang ‘I Was Only 19’ and he had us all in tears.
 We were quite drunk though.

 9. Prank presents

-Make you put some pressies under three for the teenage cousins, VHS porn tapes, dingers and lube – you get the gist.
+Make sure you put some pressies under the tree for the teenage cousins, VHS porn tapes, dingers and lube – you get the gist.
 Something they have to open in front of the whole family.